tqgx/OpenTools/README.md

 # Conflict of Interest Statement
 The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

+Reserve all attachments on Github.
+For academic purposes, learning, development, reverse programming use.(Attached, included license and keygen, serial number.
+As described above.)
+All attachments, through a clean virtual machine, are encrypted with.7z files and checked by SHA256 (to avoid server infection of files).